Who can apply for a beginner grant?

 PhD and MD-PhD students in patient-oriented clinical research can apply for a beginner grant if the percentage of clinical activity during their dissertation is higher than 20%.
-Since beginner grants were not conceived specifically to support doctoral students, the thesis supervisor must guarantee in her/his confirmation letter that the funding necessary to complete the doctorate is guaranteed after expiration of the beginner grant.
+Since beginner grants were not conceived specifically to support doctoral students, the thesis supervisor must confirm in her/his support letter that funding necessary to complete the doctorate is guaranteed after expiration of the beginner grant.

 Can one apply for a beginner grant to realize a MD thesis?

 Applicants requesting support to realize their MD thesis during or directly after their undergraduate medical studies do not belong to the main target group of the program.